oist-cnru/reproducible/readme.md

     return steps

 if __name__ == '__main__':
-    # recording repository state
+    # recording git repository state
     # here we are okay with running our code with uncommitted changes, but
-    # we record a diff of them in the tracked data.
+    # we record a diff of the changes in the tracked data.
     reproducible.add_repo(path='.', allow_dirty=True, diff=True)

     # recording parameters; this is not necessarily needed, as the code state